ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Experiments

-\seclabel{ctsbaselines} We use addition and LSTM as two \emph{shared baselines} for all three tasks, i.e., for AS, PI and TE.
+We use addition and LSTMs as two \textbf{shared baselines} for all three tasks, i.e., for AS, PI and TE.
 We now describe these two shared baselines.

 (i) \textbf{Addition}.
-We sum up word embeddings element-wise to form each sentence representation, then concatenate the two sentence representation vectors as classifier input. (ii) \textbf{A-LSTM}.
-Before this work, most attention mechanisms in NLP domain are implemented in recurrent neural networks for text generation tasks such as machine translation (e.g., \newcite{bahdanau2015neural}, \newcite{luong2015effective}). \newcite{entail2016} present an attention-LSTM for natural language inference task.
-Since this model is the pioneering attention based RNN system for sentence pair classification problem, we consider it as a baseline system (``A-LSTM'') for all our three tasks.
-A-LSTM has the same configuration as our ABCNN systems in terms of word initialization (300-dimensional word2vec embeddings) and the dimensionality of all hidden layers (50).
+We sum up word embeddings element-wise to form each sentence representation.
+The classifier input is then the concatenation of the two sentence representations. (ii) \textbf{A-LSTM}.
+Before this work, most attention mechanisms in NLP were implemented in recurrent neural networks for text generation tasks such as machine translation (e.g., \newcite{bahdanau2015neural}, \newcite{luong2015effective}). \newcite{entail2016} present an attention-LSTM for natural language inference.
+Since this model is the pioneering attention based RNN system for sentence pair classification, we consider it as a baseline system (``A-LSTM'') for all our three tasks.
+The A-LSTM has the same configuration as our ABCNNs in terms of word initialization (300-dimensional word2vec embeddings) and the dimensionality of all hidden layers (50).